NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          OpenStudio-HPXML does not currently support defaulting flow rates for multiple mechanical ventilation fans.

-  .. [#] HoursInOperation is optional unless the VentilationFan refers to the supplemental fan of a :ref:`vent_fan_cfis` system, in which case it is not allowed because the runtime is automatically calculated for each hour (based on the air handler runtime) to maintain the hourly target ventilation rate.
+  .. [#] HoursInOperation is optional unless the VentilationFan refers to the supplemental fan of a :ref:`vent_fan_cfis` system, in which case it is not allowed because the runtime is automatically calculated for each hour to maintain the hourly target ventilation rate.
   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
   .. [#] If FanPower not provided, defaults to 0.35 W/cfm based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.